 Networking is nothing more than getting to know people.
 Whether you realize it or not, you’re already networking every day and everywhere you go.
 You’re networking when you strike up a conversation with the person next to you in line, introduce yourself to other parents at your child’s school, meet a friend of a friend, catch up with a former co-worker, or stop to chat with your neighbor.
 Everyone you meet can help you move your job search forward.

-Tapping the hidden job market may take more planning and nerve than searching online, but it’s much more effective.
-Adopting a networking lifestyle—a lifestyle of connecting and helping others in good times and bad—will help you find the right job, make valuable connections in your chosen field, and stay focused and motivated during your job search.
+Tapping the hidden job market through networking may take more planning and nerve than searching online, but it’s much more effective.
+Being open to connecting and helping others—in good times and bad—can help you find the right job, make valuable connections in your chosen field, and stay focused and motivated during your job search.

 Networking is the best way to find a job because:

-- People do business primarily with people they know and like.
+People conduct business primarily with people they know and like.
 Resumes and cover letters alone are often too impersonal to convince employers to hire you.

 Your network is bigger than you think it is.
 It includes all of your family members, friends, neighbors, co-workers, colleagues, and even casual acquaintances.
 Start going through your social media accounts and address book and writing down names.
 You'll be surprised at how quickly the list grows.

 Think about people you know from former jobs, high school and college, church, your child's school, the gym, social media, or your neighborhood.
 Also think about people you've met through your close connections: your sister's co-worker; your best friend's boss; your college roommate's spouse; friends of your parents; your uncle's business partner.
 Don't forget to include people like your doctor, landlord, accountant, dry cleaner, or yoga instructor.